internationaltouch/internationaltouch.github.io/_policy/event-delivery.md

 1. Purpose of the FIT Event Delivery team is to:
     1. Ensure that FIT endorsed events are delivered to the same high, consistent level, worldwide.
     2. Coordinate with members their participation in FIT endorsed events.
-    3. Establish event budgets in consultation with the event hosting authoritity and the FIT Finance Director.
+    3. Establish event budgets in consultation with the event hosting authority and the FIT Finance Director.
     4. Identify and recruit a suitably skilled workforce to ensure smooth conduct of FIT endorsed event.
     5. Establish commercial partnerships in order to enhance the global reputation of the sport.
     6. Enforcement of the [FIT Player Eligibility Policy].